Reviewing Contradictions¶

 Open Steering:

 - Web — the Knowledge view.
-Pending contradictions appear in a sidebar (labeled "pending questions") next to the question-and-correction chat, each showing both facts, their severity, and the AI reasoning.
+Pending contradictions appear in the Mention's questions sidebar next to the question-and-correction chat, under the Conflicts group, each showing both facts, their severity, and the AI reasoning.
+(The same sidebar's Unanswered group lists questions Mention couldn't answer — see Answering Unanswered Questions.)

 For each contradiction you have two options: